douglasteeple/RoboND-Perception-Project/README.md

 `rosrun sensor_stick train_svm.py`

 With these results for a training set of 100 scans, and using a linear kernel.
+The histogram bin sizes were set to 64 for the color histogram and 40 for the normals histogram.

 ```
 doug@doug-Ubuntu:~/catkin_ws$ rosrun sensor_stick train_svm.py